 I’ve owned LifeStraws ever since they were first introduced.
 It’s a handy filter but has its drawbacks.
 You have to plunge the entire filter into water and drink directly from the filter.
 Designed to be used in outdoor, wilderness scenarios, the LifeStraw is a good addition to your bug out bag or emergency kit.
 However, I’m liking the LifeStraw Flex a whole lot better, and here’s why.

 First, it has the same level of effectiveness as the original LifeStraw but now the filter is much smaller and designed to act not only as a drinking straw-type filter but can also be used with a water bladder, like a Camelbak, with a water bottle, a gravity filter, and with the soft bottle that comes with the filter.
 It purifies water in 2 steps.
 The first filter removes E.coli and protozoa and is effective for 500 gallons.
 A second charcoal filter works to reduce lead, chlorine, and provide better tasting water.
 The filter itself is about 5″ long, which makes it the perfect size to slip into a backpack pocket.
 I really liked the soft bottle and the versatility of the whole package.
-(The LifeStraw Flex is part of a giveaway.
-Scroll down to enter.)

 When it comes to prepping, there’s no such thing as “one size fits all.”
 In fact, that thinking will leave you either woefully unprepared for your specific needs or weighted down with useless, expensive supplies.
 This version combines the same LifeStraw Flex filter I’ve described above gives you the option of filtering water for a number of people.
 It comes with a large 1-gallon bag and a tube, allowing you to have a gravity-fed water filter literally anywhere.

 Again, the small LifeStraw Flex filter can be used on its own like a straw, with a water bladder, and with a plastic water bottle, so that gives you a lot of versatility.
 However, with the gravity bag, you can filter a large amount of water for your whole family.
 Refill the bag as needed and you’ll have a continual supply of safe drinking water.
 The bag folds flat, weighs just a few ounces, and the tiny LifeStraw Flex filter can be stored just about anywhere.
 Together, you could easily pack them in a glove box, any emergency kit, a vehicle kit, a drawer, shoebox — anywhere!
-(Look for this as a prize in a giveaway at the bottom of this review!)

 “You can never have too many batteries!”